-Dieudonne Nzapalainga, the Catholic Archbishop of Bangui, and Imam Omar Kobine Layama said the current peacekeeping force of French troops and the African Union is insufficient and that Central Africans live in fear.
+Dieudonne Nzapalainga, the Catholic Archbishop of Bangui, and the person who leads prayers in a mosque.
+Omar Kobine Layama said the current peacekeeping force of French troops and the African Union is insufficient and that Central Africans live in fear.

 “The situation has deteriorated in ways that are beyond comprehension,” wrote the leaders in a letter to UK Prime Minister David Cameron.
 “Heinous crimes are being committed by various armed groups, including murder, rape, kidnapping, pillaging, and the destruction of houses.
 Over one million of our people have been displaced by violence and two million require urgent humanitarian assistance.
 Despite the presence of 1,600 French troops and 4,000 African Union-led forces, violence and fear dominate daily life.”

 The letter added that the country has known “cycles of crises for decades [but] we have never seen a situation as dramatic and alarming as it is today.
 Throughout the years, our people have lived side by side, in harmony.
 Today, we witness Christians and Muslims turning against one another; committing crimes of unspeakable violence against their own brothers and sisters”.

 Mgr.
 Nzapalainga rejected the notion that the Central African Republic should be divided into two countries – one Muslim, the other Christian.